If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 The evaporation process absorbs heat from the hive and acts as an air conditioning system.
 The hotter it is, the more the bees have to fan, and in some cases, you’ll find the bees forming a ‘beard’ outside the hive.

-In extreme cases, the bees could abscond the hive altogether, especially if they are in a new colony without brood.
+In extreme cases, the bees could abscond the bee hive altogether, especially if they are in a new colony without a brood.
 So, shade is definitely important.

-I think a natural shade from a tree is ideal because the area under the tree can be cool, not cold, unlike a shed or other man-made structures that can be cold even when the temperature outside is warm.
+A natural shade from a tree is ideal because the area under the tree can be cool, not cold.
+Whereas a shed or other man-made structures can be cold even when the temperature outside is warm.

 Some level of sunlight is good for the hive.
-The heat from the sun’s rays warms the hive and allows the bees to get off ‘blanket’ duty and begin a new day of foraging.
+The heat from the early morning sun warms the hive and allows the bees to get off ‘blanket’ duty and begin a new day of foraging.

 The bees remain in a cluster as long as the temperature in the hive is low.
-If your beehive placement can enjoy some morning light and then be shielded from the afternoon sun, the hive’s temperature will be easier to regulate, particularly during the hot months.
+If your bee hive location can enjoy some morning light and then be shielded from the afternoon sun, the hive’s temperature will be easier to regulate, particularly during the hot months.

 Keep Your Hive Dry

-Bees like to keep a clean house, and that includes cleaning up spills along with the isles.
-Excessive moisture in a dark warm box, which is what a hive is, can lead to the growth of mold, and that’s no good for your bees.
+Bees like to keep a clean house, and that includes cleaning up spills.
+Excessive moisture in a dark warm box, which is what a hive is, can lead to mold growth, and that’s no good for your honey bees.

-When you position your hive, ensure that no water can make its way in through an opening.
+When you position your bee hives, ensure that no water can make its way in through an opening.

-You could slant the hive slightly, with the entrance of the hive facing downward to ensure that any rain that lands on the hive roll off and away from the entrance.
+You could slant the hive slightly, with the hive entrance facing downward, to ensure that any rain that lands on the hive rolls off and away from the entrance.

-If possible, you could get slanted hive covers like these that resemble the roof of a house.
-They are aesthetically pleasing and serve to direct rain away from the entrance.
+If possible, you could get slanted hive covers that resemble the roof of a house.
+They are aesthetically pleasing and serve to direct rain away from hive entrances.

 Make sure that the area around your hive drains well.
-If your hive is at the bottom of a hill, then you’ll need a hive stand that’s a foot or two above the ground.
+If you place a beehive at the bottom of a hill, you’ll need a hive stand that’s a foot or two above the ground.

 Fortunately, there’s a solution for this too.
-Good ventilation, as well as adding some wood shavings to the inner top cover, helps to keep the heat while absorbing the moisture.
+Good ventilation, as well as adding some wood shavings to the inner top cover, helps to keep the heat while absorbing excess moisture.

 Keep Your Hive Off the Ground